 Percocet is used to treat moderate to severe pain.
-Oxycodone is an ingredient which works to produce euphoria and alters the brain and nervous system’s response to pain.
+Oxycodone is an ingredient that works to produce euphoria and alters the brain and nervous system’s response to pain.
 The drug is absorbed and metabolized quickly by the body which is detectable for only a few days after taking the medication.
-Hair-based tests may produce results for a longer period of time
+Hair-based tests may produce results for a longer period of time.

 Effects of Percocet